DefangLabs/defang/samples/nodejs/svelte/README.md

 # Svelte TODO app

 This is a simple todoapp that uses Svelte as a frontend library, nodejs as backend, and mysql for database.
+Note that databases should not be hosted on defang currently and should be hosted on an external source.

 ## Technologies